 Trip and fall injuries are common while visiting cities in Florida.
 The risk of injury is even higher if the activity is more demanding and can include:

 - Injuries occurring on rides due to equipment failure

 - Injuries on tender boats

 - Passengers suffering violent crimes

 - Snorkeling and swimming accidents

 Cruise lines usually hire independent contractors when organizing offshore trips, meaning that they are not directly responsible for any claims arising from accidents that occurred during such trips.
 Cruise lines do not supervise operators.
 Many times, they are not adequately trained or act negligently towards tourists, exposing them to various risks.
-However, according to the law, cruise lines have the responsibility to hire competent contractors for day trips and can be held legally responsible if they failed to do so.
+However, according to the law, cruise lines are responsible for hiring competent contractors for day trips and can be held legally responsible if they fail to do so.

 Filing a Cruise Ship Accident Claim in Florida

 Laws that apply to ships at sea are quite different from those that apply on the land.
 When it comes to maritime law and cruise ship injuries, passengers need to be very attentive since they purchase the ticket.
 Tickets usually contain information about the cruise line's liability in the unfortunate event of injuries sustained onboard or during offshore excursions.
 The fine print holds the key to your legal rights as a passenger involved in cruise ship accidents and usually extends to stating the prerequisites you need to meet to file a claim.